Rajathbail/homepi/README.md

 Create a new S3 Bucket and name it as you would like.
 Take note of the key 📎

 **Quick detour to AWS Lambda ->** As indicated in the commented section fill in the name and src_key (the name of the file into which your data will eventually be stored 😁) of your bucket as indicated.
-Okay now back to our scheduled program 📺
+Okay back to our scheduled programming 📺

 #### Part 4 :: Setting up the Raspberry Pi